swiss-territorial-data-lab/proj-borderpoints/README.md

 The workflow can be divided into three parts:

-* Data preparation: call of the appropriate preprocessing script, *i.e.* `prepare_data.py` to work with ground truth produced over defined bounding boxes and `prepare_whole_tiles.py` to work with entire tiles.
+* Data preparation: call of the appropriate preprocessing script, *i.e.* `prepare_data.py` to work with ground truth produced over defined bounding boxes and `prepare_whole_tiles.py` to work with entire maps.
 More precisely, the following steps are performed:
     - Transform the maps from a color map to RGB images,
     - If ground truth is available, format the labels according to the requirements of the STDL's object detector and clip the maps to the bounding box of the ground truth,
     - Generate a vector layer with the information of the subtiles dividing the maps into square tiles of 512 or 256 pixels,